MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 ### Define property settings

 The following sections describe the basic principles of defining property settings.
-You can also use the utility classes defined in the `powerbi-visuals-utils-dataviewutils` package for defining settings properties.
+You can also use the utility classes defined in the `powerbi-visuals-utils-dataviewutils` package for defining property settings.
 For more information, see the documentation and samples for the [DataViewObjectsParser](https://github.com/Microsoft/powerbi-visuals-utils-dataviewutils/blob/master/docs/api/data-view-objects-parser.md) class.

 Although optional, it's best to localize most settings onto a single object for easy reference.